jobjo/FSharp.RangeMap/README.md

 | Remove 10K existing key from range map               | 0.0601    |

-The memory footprint of *RangeMaps* seems to be slightly worse comparing with corresponding ones for *Map*s:
+The memory footprint of *RangeMap*s seems to be slightly worse comparing with corresponding ones for *Map*s:

 | Operation                                            | MB       |
 |:-----------------------------------------------------|---------:|